OpenST/openst.js/README.md

 ```

-##### Deploying ERC20 Contract (Optional)
+##### Deploying ERC20 Contract

-Optionally, you will want ERC20 contract to be deployed.
-You can use a pre-deployed ERC20 contract address as well, instead.
+To create a token economy, you will want ERC20 contract.
+You can either use a pre-deployed ERC20 contract or deploy a one as shown below.

 ```js
 // Deploy ERC20 - if needed.
 Not mandatory